AlperBayraktar/Control-PC-with-PS4-Controller/README.md

 ## Description

-An app made with Python for using the mouse, keyboard & some shortcuts, writing with speech, changing tabs etc.
+An app made with Python for using the mouse, keyboard & some shortcuts, writing with speech, changing tabs etc with a PS4 controller.

 ## Controls